Guide to Owning a Place You Can Call Your Own

 2. Pin down ideal locations and compare

 At this point, it’s safe to assume that you already have a list of specific wants and needs when it comes to houses you might look at, including ideal locations.
-For example: if being near a body of water counts as a need, don’t jump to house options in San Francisco or Florida too quickly because expenses can vary greatly in bigger cities.
+For example: if being near a body of water counts as a need, don’t jump to house options in San Francisco or Florida too quickly because expenses can vary significantly in bigger cities.

 Examine other options that could give you what you want and help you stay within your means easier.
 There are highly recommended mortgage companies and other areas that could help you better.